jasonjson/jasonjson.github.io/_posts/2015-12-05-binary-tree-vertical-order-traversal.markdown

 ---
 layout: post
-title: Binary Tree Vertical Order Traversal
+title: 314 - Binary Tree Vertical Order Traversal
 date: 2015-12-05 09:53:04.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- BFS
+- Binary Search Tree
-- Brain Teaser
 author: Jason
 ---
-<p><strong><em>Given a binary tree, return the vertical order traversal of its nodes' values. (ie, from top to bottom, column by column).
-If two nodes are in the same row and column, the order should be from left to right.</em></strong></p>
+**Given a binary tree, return the vertical order traversal of its nodes' values. (ie, from top to bottom, column by column).
+If two nodes are in the same row and column, the order should be from left to right.**

 ``` java